bazelbuild/proposals/designs/2021-06-15-improving-native.existing_rules.md

 `existing_rules()` in cases where users don’t want all targets.
-Ultimately, we decided that returning a target view was much simpler and still delivers most of the performance benefit, in the sense that retrieving information about specific targets by name is always O(1).
+Ultimately, we decided that returning a target view was much simpler and still delivers most of the performance benefit, in the sense that retrieving information about specific targets by name is O(1) (or amortized O(1) if the target insertion order map is generated lazily).
 The only time built-in filtering is more efficient than using target views is when the user wants to iterate over some subset of the targets, e.g. all targets of a given rule kind.

 Suppose that the built-in filtering is implemented by internally iterating over all targets and skipping over ones that don’t match the criteria.
 This avoids